EMRL/stir/README.md

 Configuration is handled globally in the `etc/stir/global.conf` file.
 Individual users also have their own settings in `~/.stirrc`

-Repositories can each have their own deploy configuration.
+Repositories can each have their own configuration.
 An example of this file can be [found here](https://github.com/EMRL/stir/blob/master/etc/stir.sh).

 ## Slack